max-degterev/browserify-styles/README.md

 Browserify plugin for bundling styles.
 Allows for `require('./awesome.styl')` and `require('./legacy.css')`.
 Concats and puts those files in a separate processed CSS file which you can later minify, modify and serve as you desire.

+Due to async nature of browserify, css definitions may come in random order.
+Something to keep in mind.

 ## Install